sagiegurari/cargo-make/docs/_includes/content.md

 <a name="usage-ci"></a>
 ### Continuous Integration
-cargo-make comes with a predefined flow for continues integration build executed by internal or online services such as travis-ci and appveyor.<br>
+cargo-make comes with a predefined flow for continuous integration build executed by internal or online services such as travis-ci and appveyor.<br>
 For travis-ci, simple change the script to invoke the cargo-make installation and invocation as follows:

 ````yaml